Q-ball-like solitons on the M2-brane with worldvolume fluxes: Discussion and Conclusions

 We also study their dispersion relations.
-We obtain that the system presents generically a dispersion, although it also admit solutions with no dispersion for a non-vanishing central charge.
-Usually solitons are associated with solutions in which the dispersion effects are compensated by the non-linearities of the equation.
-In our case we find these type of solitonic solutions free of dispersion effects, but also a second type of solitons, that in spite of the dispersion effects, and due to the periodicity of the functions on the M2-brane worldvolume remain being solitons.
-It can be better understood if we realize that the bosonic potential of the M2-brane contains terms that resemble a quartic harmonic oscillator.
+Generically, the solutions exhibit dispersion although for certain combinations of parameters they also admit solutions dispersion-free.
+Usually, solitons are associated with solutions in which the dispersion effects are compensated by the non-linearities of the equation.
+In our case we prove that these type of solitonic solutions free of dispersion effects exist, but also a second type of solitons, that in spite of the dispersion effects, and due to the periodicity of the functions on the M2-brane worldvolume remain being solitons.
 Examples of periodic solitons with dispersion effects have been considered in the context of optic solitons \cite{Dispersion-Managed:TURITSYN2012}.
-The dispersion effects in this context do not mean that the system present any lost in energy of the system.
+The dispersion effects in this context do not mean that the system present any loose in energy of the system.
 Energy is conserved since it corresponds to the excitations on a single M2-brane that propagates freely in the space.